rkiddy/ca_ripa_importing/README.md

      $ bash county.sh | mysql -vvv ca_ripa

 This will take more than a few minutes to run, but not very much more.

+# "Light-time" analysis.

+I want to support an analysis of stops vis a vis the amount of available light.
+For reasons TBD.